rubychan/shootout/README.md

 - `FORMATS`: A list of output formats/encoders.
 Defaults to `text`, `terminal`, and `html`. `null` is also available for some highlighters, and is supposed to measure scanner/lexer time only.
 - `REPEATS`: The accuracy: How many times each test is repeated.
 The result is the average speed of all runs.
 Defaults to 2.
 - `METRIC=time`: Show measured times instead of speed.
-- `SIZE`: The size of the input, in bytes.
-Defaults to the size of the example files.
+- `SIZES`: The sizes of the inputs, in bytes.
+For negative numbers, the example files are taken as is.
+For positive numbers, inputs are cut after the given number of bytes.
+The value be a single integer (`42`), a list (`[100, 200, 300, -1]`), or any other Ruby expression returning a list of integers (`500.step(10000, 500)`).
+Defaults to `-1` (no cutting).
+- `GC`: Whether to use the Ruby garbage collector during benchmarks.
+This may or may not give you more predictable results.
+Set to `disabled` to disable the GC.
+Defaults to `enable`.

 Additionally, you can configure which versions to use: